Solarwatt flexes muscles in home energy storage fight with Shell, Tesla

 Manufacturers, meantime, are eyeing the household sector because of technological dynamics that bring synergy between stationary and EV batteries, but more importantly because that’s where their customers are.

-Like rivals Volkswagen (VOWG_p.DE) and Daimler (DAIGn.DE), BMW faces a loss of revenues tied to combustion engines, forcing it to scout for new areas of future profitability.
+Like rivals Volkswagen and Daimler, BMW faces a loss of revenues tied to combustion engines, forcing it to scout for new areas of future profitability.

 EV makers have started exploring links between EVs and home power circuits, to morph home and car electricity into one, and between EVs and grids, to offer stability services and recycle used batteries.